Microbiology of oxygen minimum zones: Nitrogen cycling

 Biological productivity (photosynthesis) in marine ecosystems is often limited by the bioavailability of nitrogen.
 The amount of bioavailable nitrogen (nitrate (NO_{3}^{−}), nitrite (NO_{2}^{−}), and ammonium (NH_{4}^{+})) depends on the inputs from nitrogen fixation and losses from denitrification and anammox as dinitrogen gas (N_{2}), a compound only accessible to nitrogen-fixing bacteria.
 N_{2} production from denitrification and anammox closes the nitrogen cycle by reducing the nitrogen available in organic matter fixed by phytoplankton at the surface ocean.
-Denitrification in OMZs leads to a significant loss of inorganic nitrogen from the oceans, limiting growth/productivity in many regions around the world.
-OMZs are known for their role in the global nitrogen cycle.
+Denitrification in OMZs leads to a significant loss of inorganic nitrogen from the oceans, limiting growth/productivity in many regions worldwide.
+OMZs play a key role in the global nitrogen cycle.
 As no oxygen is present to fuel aerobic respiration, anoxic systems are primarily dominated by microbially-mediated nitrogen cycling.